Backlink monitoring is an essential part of growing and maintaining a healthy link profile.

 This involves considering its traffic, authority, and potential spam score.

-A link from a high-traffic page is more valuable than one from a page with minimal viewership.
+A backlink from a page with traffic, authority, and low spam signals is generally much more valuable than one from a weak or empty page.

 The math is simple – more people visiting the page means more people potentially clicking on your link and even converting.